Descriptions, photos and details

-St. John, St. Anthony and St. Eustace are the most renowned Orthodox holy martyrs of Lithuania.
+St. John, St. Anthony, and St. Eustace are the most renowned Orthodox holy martyrs of Lithuania.
 In 1969 Pope Paul VI declared them saints of the Roman Catholic Church.

 The account of the martyrdom of these saints indicates that brothers Kumetis and Nezilas were pagan nobles with their origins in Lithuanian lands.
 They served in the court of the Lithuanian Grand Duke Algirdas (father of Jogaila, the ruler of the Grand Duchy of Lithuania and Kingdom of Poland).
 Nestor, a priest who accompanied the wife of Grand Duke Algirdas to Vilnius, had a great impact on Kumetis and Nezilas, who later converted to Christianity.
 Their Christian names were Anthony and John.
 As was customary for Christians of that time, they began to fast when appropriate and stopped shaving their beards and cutting their hair.
 This offended other nobles of the court.
 Anthony and John were imprisoned and were being forced to abandon their faith.
 John renounced his faith after a year of imprisonment, but after witnessing the unwavering stance of his brother, converted back to Christianity.
 After being pressured by the nobles, Algirdas, the ruler of the Grand Duchy of Lithuania, sentenced the brothers to death by hanging in 1346.

 Following the example of John and Anthony, their cousin Krulis also converted to Christianity and was given the baptismal name of Eustace.
-However in 1347, while being forced to renounce his faith, he was tortured to death in a most cruel fashion – his bones were shattered from being beaten, he was doused with cold water in the middle of winter, his hair was ripped out of his head, and finally he was hanged.
+However in 1347, while being forced to renounce his faith, he was tortured to death most cruelly – his bones were shattered from being beaten, he was doused with cold water in the middle of winter, his hair was ripped out of his head, and finally, he was hanged.
 It is said, that at night the sons of Grand Duke Algirdas themselves took the martyr down and buried him next to his cousins – John and Anthony.
 After these events, devotion to the martyrs began, at first locally, then after a while, it spread internationally.
 In 1374 the remains of the martyrs were taken to Constantinople, where they were solemnly accepted by the Patriarch Philotheus.

 Duke Algirdas, realizing that the new martyrs could be useful politically and help establish contact with the Byzantine Empire, ensured an Orthodox church was built on the site of the martyrdom.
 Originally, a wooden chapel was constructed.
 Later it was replaced by a masonry Orthodox church, and the remains of the martyrs were re-buried there.
 After the Union of Brest (1596), Greek Catholics of the Byzantine liturgical rite settled at this location.
-(Currently the Holy Trinity Church occupies this site.)
+(Currently, the Holy Trinity Church occupies this site.)
 Russian Orthodox built a wooden church and the remains of the martyrs were transferred there.
-(Currently it is the Russian Orthodox Holy Spirit Church).
-The Jesuits and the Greek Catholics of the Byzantine rite developed the iconography and the story of Saints John, Anthony and Eustace, because they were one of the first and the first officially recognized Christian martyrs of Lithuanian lands.
+(Currently, it is the Russian Orthodox Holy Spirit Church).
+The Jesuits and the Greek Catholics of the Byzantine rite developed the iconography and the story of Saints John, Anthony, and Eustace, because they were one of the first and the first officially recognized Christian martyrs of Lithuanian lands.

-St. John, St. Anthony and St. Eustace were officially declared Eastern Orthodox saints in 1547, in Moscow.
+St. John, St. Anthony, and St. Eustace were officially declared Eastern Orthodox saints in 1547, in Moscow.
 April 14th (according to the current calendar – April 27th) was designated as their feast day.